random532/brut/README.md

 --------------------------
 5. How do I install it?<br>
+*edit: brut is now officially a port.
+So at some point, "pkg install brut" will do.

 Install it just like any other port:<br>
 - Make sure you have /usr/ports directory.<br>
 - Download ports/Makefile and ports/pkg-descr<br>